builtnorth/wp-post-types/README.md

 ## Usage

-Initiate the class somehwere in your plugin or theme with one of the following depenfing on the method you chosse.
+Initiate the class somehwere in your plugin or theme with one of the following depenfing on the method you choose.
 There are two ways to register post types and related.
 Feel free to use whichever you prefer:

 ```php
 use BuiltNorth\PostTypesConstructor\PostTypeExtended;